abinit/abinit/doc/guide/atdep.md

 ## The output files

-A large number of output files are obtained after an execution of |a-TDEP|.
+A large number of output files are obtained after an execution of aTDEP.

 {% dialog tests/v8/Refs/t37.out %}
 {% dialog tests/v8/Refs/t37omega.dat %}